jacobadam/mood-tracker-app/README.md

 ### Running the Application Locally (Without Docker)

-As I am currently unable to connect to Metalab's backend, I have set up my own mock database.
-The fetch and post api requests still work as if it were connected to the Metalab backend.
-This setup will simulate the backend using a local file (db.json).
+Since I am currently unable to connect to Metalab's backend, I have set up a mock database to simulate its functionality.
+The fetch and post API requests work as if they were connected to the Metalab backend.
+This setup uses a local db.json file to act as the backend.
+Initially, db.json is empty, but it can be updated by posting data using the Log Mood button.

 #### Start the app and the JSON server: